 All the options like path, storage, watchers, etc information are included here.
 If any particular command or package is supposed to be ignored in the watcher, it has to be mentioned here.
 If the path needs to be accessed then the telescope is to be updated, and that can also be performed in the conﬁg ﬁle with a separate option for it.

-Understanding the telescope
+2. Understanding the Laravel Telescope

 Let us explore the different sections of telescope